systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add a `Docker Image` to your `demo-app` frame.

-Set the component name to `tutum/hello-world`.
+Set the Component name to `tutum/hello-world`.

 Set `image` to be `tutum/hello-world`.

-Connect the `Container Image` output socket of this `tutum/hello-world` Docker Image to the `Container Image` input socket of the `hello-world` Container Defintion.
+Connect the `Container Image` Output Socket of this `tutum/hello-world` Docker Image to the `Container Image` Input Socket of the `hello-world` Container Defintion.

 ### Create an ECS Container Definition Port Mapping